 Supplemental feeding also helps reduce pressure on the pasture.
 If our chickens were entirely reliant on foraging, they could overwork the pasture, leading to depletion of resources.
 Supplementing with feed reduces the pressure on the land, allowing it to regenerate and sustain itself.

+There's no such thing as grass-fed chicken!
 The rise in popularity of grass fed beef has brought with it an increased awareness of the benefits of pasture raised animals.
 Through overexcited marketing departments this has led to the terminology being applied across the board, even to animals where it doesn’t fit.
-And while the intentions might be to signify a more natural, free-roaming environment for the chickens, the term grass fed is misleading.
+And while the intentions might be to signify a more natural, free-roaming environment for the chickens, the term grass fed is misleading for chickens.

 Rather than looking for grass fed labels when buying chicken, it's more accurate and informative to look for pasture raised chicken, like the chicken we raise at Acabonac.
 This provides a clearer picture of the living conditions and diets of the chickens.

 While grass fed chicken might be a catchy term in the world of health foods and farming, it's essential to know what it really means for the food on your plate.
 Chickens are natural foragers and omnivores, and their diet goes way beyond just grass.
-When you choose pasture raised chicken from Acabonac Farms, you're choosing a bird that has had access to a natural, varied diet, ensuring healthier, tastier, and more ethically-raised food.
+When you choose to buy whole chicken or any other fresh chicken products from Acabonac Farms, you're choosing a bird that has had access to a natural, varied diet, ensuring healthier, tastier, and more ethically-raised food.